More about what Fens 2100+ is developing

 What is the Case for Change document?

-It will explore the value of the Fens, nationally, regionally, and locally, and set out a strategic case for continued and enhanced investment in flood risk management to ensure we have a vibrant and sustainable future Fens.
-It will highlight the flood risk and wider impacts that will arise if decisions are not made about future landscape scale choices and provides the framework for making those strategic choices, including tangible Partnership actions and governance.
+A publication exploring the value of the Fens, nationally, regionally and locally, and setting out a strategic case for continued and enhanced investment in flood risk management to ensure we have a vibrant and sustainable future fens

 About the Fens